-Here’s a personal answer.
-Intentional Interim – or I.I. for short – is, I believe, a tremendously exciting form of ministry that is essentially about helping a church to turn a corner or change gears in some kind of way.
-It is interim because it is performed in between successive pastors.
-I first became aware of this form of ministry nearly 20 years ago when I was working in the UK.
-It is the most dramatic turnaround of a church that I have ever seen – a church that when I first met it consisted of a dozen octagenarians.
+Intentional Interim – or I.I. for short – is essentially about helping a church to turn a corner or change gears in some kind of way.
+It is “interim” because it is performed in between successive pastors.
+I first became aware of this form of ministry back in the 1990’s when I was working in the UK.
+I saw its effectiveness in the most dramatic turnaround of a church that I have ever seen – a church which when I first met it consisted of a dozen octagenarians.
 These 12 stalwarts were dyed-in-the-wool Pentecostals.
 And a very discouraged 12 they were because they had been that size for some time.
 Six years later everything about that church had changed.

 What was it that enabled those twelve elderly saints to make such a monumental journey?
 Looking back, I believe a critical factor was the ministry that came before all those changes.
-A mature minister – the regional superintendent – had given that tiny, discouraged little AOG church two years of his weekends.
+A mature minister – Ps Colin Benton, the regional superintendent – had given that tiny, discouraged little AOG church two years of his weekends.
 And what he did with his time with those great saints was to minister to their morale, their imagination and their confidence.

-Through that careful, nurturing journey, those 12 people were able to change from seeing themselves as the sad remnant of a big church to seeing themselves as the foundation for something unrecognisably new – which is ultimately what they became.
+Through that careful, nurturing journey, those twelve people were able to change from seeing themselves as the sad remnant of a big church to seeing themselves as the foundation for something unrecognisably new – which is ultimately what they became.
 Today we have a label for that man’s ministry.
 We call it Intentional Interim.
 And as you can imagine his was an example of it I will never forget.

 I was privileged to watch at close quarters an example of intentional interim ministry in NSW incarnated by a seasoned and skilled pastor by the name of Des Daniels.
 Ruth and I enjoyed attending a coastal Baptist church that had engaged Des to lead their congregation through an intentional interim process.
 Journeying with that community and watching Pastor Des in action showed me at close quarters that although I.I. might sound, to some, like management-speak from the world of corporate consultations, it is in fact something profoundly pastoral; helping people to recover, get up, change gear, and turn a corner.
 It is profoundly pastoral work.

-Once church that I served in this capacity invited their interim process because the people were bruised and wearied by what has been a bit of a bumpy ride over the previous 20 years.
+One church that I served in this capacity invited their interim process because the people were bruised and wearied by what has been a bit of a bumpy ride over the previous 20 years.
 Three successive pastors’ terms had ended with distress and sickness.
 In the stories of those various pressures and conflicts there was evidence of repeating patterns – patterns that we did not want to see repeated for the next pastor.
-They were patterns to do with the health of the people, the health and wellbeing of the pastors and the governance patterns of the church.
+They were patterns to do with the health of the people, the health and well-being of the pastors and the governance patterns of the church.